ileafsolutions/ILSFloatingKeyPad/ExampleFloatingKeyPad/README.md

 - Xcode 9.0+, Swift 4+

 #### Manual installation
-Download and drop the 'ILSFloatingKeypad' folder into your Xcode project.
+Download and drop the 'ILSFloatingKeypad.framework' file into your Xcode project.
-Set Enable Bitcode to NO in your build settings
+Make Sure you add the Framework by Embedded Binaries Set Enable Bitcode to NO in your build settings